Sustainability

 Food Waste Awareness

-In conjunction with the Western Student Association, Dining Services helps to raise awareness about the facts regarding food waste to students and other patrons of the dining centers.
-These infographics about the quantity of food we waste as a society are posted in the dining halls and throughout campus on digital displays.
+The Western Student Association helped Dining Services to raise awareness about the facts regarding food waste to students and other patrons of the dining centers.
+These infographics about the quantity of food we waste as a society were posted in the dining centers for a few years.
 Students and other diners are encouraged to reduce their own post-consumer food waste in the dining halls by choosing portions responsibly.

 Tork Xpress Napkin Dispenser